Eschatologue/CM_wiki/docs/class/warlock/great-old-one.md

 ## Clairvoyant Combatant – Level 6

 You learn to read the attacks of minds you touch.
 When you form a telepathic bond with a creature using your Awakened Mind, you can force that creature to make a Wisdom saving throw against your spell save DC.
 On a failed save, the creature has Disadvantage on attack rolls against you, and you have Advantage on attack rolls against that creature for the duration of the bond.
-Once you use this feature, you can’t use it again until you finish a Short Rest or Long Rest.
+Once you use this feature, you can't use it again until you finish a Short Rest or Long Rest.
 You can also restore your use of it by expending a spell slot of level 2 or higher (no action required).

 ## Thought Shield – Level 10

-Your thoughts can’t be read by telepathy or other means unless you allow it.
+Your thoughts can't be read by telepathy or other means unless you allow it.
 You also have Resistance to Psychic damage, and whenever a creature deals Psychic damage to you, that creature takes the same amount of damage that you do.

 ## Eldritch Hex – Level 10